finagolfin/swift-android-sdk/README.md

 trunk SDK too, as seen on the CI.

-Next, apply some patches to the Swift source, `swift-android.patch` from this repo, which has build configuration tweaks specific to building this Android SDK, and two patches that have been merged into trunk upstream:
+Next, apply some patches to the Swift source, `swift-android.patch` from this repo, which adds a dependency for the Foundation core library in this Android SDK, and three patches that have been merged into trunk upstream:
 ```
-git apply swift-android.patch
+git apply swift-android.patch swift-android-ndk-version.patch
 cd swift
 wget -q https://patch-diff.githubusercontent.com/raw/apple/swift/pull/40976.diff
 wget -q https://patch-diff.githubusercontent.com/raw/apple/swift/pull/41510.diff